woupiestek/scryptic/log.md

 of the examples, of just declaring a list of fields with modifiers like `public` to create an interface.

-Oblidatorily private fields might be good as well.
+Obligatorily private fields might be good as well.
 Though this raises new questions about dynamic dispatch.

 Note: the inlining of objects and the stack and in each other runs into the same